k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.md

  docker ps
 ```

-If they are running you should see entries for Rraefik and each of the spaces you have created (e.g. myspace-fabric in this example)
+If they are running, you should see entries for Rraefik and each of the spaces you have created (e.g., myspace-fabric in this example)

 ```bash
 CONTAINER ID   IMAGE      ...
 NAMES